-Intrigue and mystery are not words that anyone expects or wants to hear associated with auto insurance, but unfortunately, they apply to a recent case that involved the Licence Appeal Tribunal (LAT).
-This is the tribunal where auto insurance disputes between insurers and claimants are adjudicated; it’s the “last stop” for pursuing accident benefits and the highest level you can take your claim.
+Intrigue and mystery are not words that anyone expects or wants to hear associated with auto insurance, but unfortunately, these words seem to be appropriately applied to a recent case from the Licence Appeal Tribunal (LAT) which is the body which adjudicates auto insurance disputes between insurers and claimants.
+It is the “last stop” for pursuing accident benefits and the highest level you can take your claim.

-Shuttleworth applied for accident benefits from her auto insurer, Peel Mutual, after an independent assessor found that she was catastrophically impaired–meaning, 55% of her “whole person” was impaired.
-An assessment of catastrophic injury would meant that Shuttleworth would get substantially more compensation.
-But Peel Mutual disagreed, saying it was only 40%, and so the dispute went to the LAT to be adjudicated.
+Ms. Shuttleworth applied for accident benefits from her auto insurer, Peel Mutual and an independent assessor found that she was catastrophically impaired–meaning that 55% of her “whole person” was impaired entitling Ms. Shuttleworth to substantially more compensation.
+Peel Mutual disagreed, maintaining that Ms. Shuttleworth was only 40% impaired and so the dispute went to the LAT to be adjudicated.

-The LAT had only been running since April 2016 and Shuttleworth’s case was the first catastrophic injury case it was being asked to adjudicate.
+The LAT had only been implemented since April 2016 and Shuttleworth’s case was the first catastrophic injury case it was being asked to adjudicate.
 As such, it was something of a landmark decision that would make news (the court later characterized it as “highly significant”).
-As we’ve written about before, when the LAT was established, it was starting from scratch in terms of a body of precedent to base its decisions on, so this could set the tone of decisions going forward.
+As we’ve written about before, when the LAT was established, it was starting from scratch in terms of a body of precedent upon which and to base its decisions so this decision could set the direction for LAT decisions going forward.

-Shuttleworth received the results of the LAT’s adjudication: her Whole Person Impairment was assessed at 51%.
-WPI scores are rounded up or down to the nearest 0 or 5, so if her score had been two points higher, it would have been rounded to 55% and met the catastrophic impairment threshold.
-But the assessment was 51%, and Shuttleworth and her lawyer believed that that was the end of the road for her case.
+In its decision, the LAT determined that Ms. Shuttleworth’s Whole Person Impairment was 51%.
+Since WPI scores are rounded up or down to the nearest 0 or 5, if Ms. Shuttleworth’s score had been two points higher, it would have been rounded to 55% and met the catastrophic impairment threshold.
+Since the assessment was 51%, Ms. Shuttleworth and her lawyer believed that that was the end of the road for her case.

-That is, until several months later, when Shuttleworth’s lawyer received an anonymous letter with no return address, which read:
+However, until several months later, Ms. Shuttleworth’s lawyer received an anonymous letter with no return address, which read: